hm-lang/core/proposals/README.md

 These definitions will only be visible to files importing this code, and not to all files that import the original class.

+TODO: figure out a way to make new methods visible to other files if they import the file. maybe they need to import everything from the file.

 ```
 # static function
 exampleClass myAddedClassFunction(K: int): exampleClass